perfsonar/unibuild/README.md

 Some projects separate packages into bundles that are built as separate packages containing only dependencies on those packages.
-Unibuild allows a package to be marked for a bundle by adding a `--bundle` switch` to the line naming the package, e.g.,:
+Unibuild allows a package to be marked for a bundle by adding a `--bundle` switch` to the line naming the package, e.g.:

 ```
 foo --bundle bar